ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/WIP_mentor_overview.md

   * Then, you should work together to figure out a plan for their first 2 week sprint

 **Week 6**

-Check in with progress of legacy code projects Possibly rework goals that have been too complex for that team or add complexities to goals that were completed with ease Make sure students know that just because something was estimated at a point value doesn’t mean they will necessarily get that many points
+  * Check in with progress of legacy code projects
+  * Possibly rework goals that have been too complex for that team or add complexities to goals that were completed with ease
+  * Make sure students know that just because something was estimated at a point value doesn’t mean they will necessarily get that many points.
 For instance, if they were able to generate a simple GUI for an application that took maybe an hour, they would not receive the same points as someone who dedicates more time into creating something more complex
-Try to encourage students to have a form of working code by the end of the sprint, so they are ready to begin a new sprint for different issues
+  * Try to encourage students to have a form of working code by the end of the sprint, so they are ready to begin a new sprint for different issues

 **Week 7**